 Surgery: Costs between USD 4000 - 6000

 Note: The above procedures are taken only when prescribed or suggested by the oncology doctor.
-But biopsy is mandatory without which the cancer will not be detected.
+But a biopsy is mandatory without which cancer will not be detected.

-Know more about cost of cancer right here.
+Know more about the cost of cancer right here.